 The Participants’ Bill of Rights and Responsibilities was originally written in English in 2003.
-It was revised in 2007.
+It was revised in 2007 and again in 2020.
 It has been translated into several languages, as listed below.
 If you decide to participate in an HIV Vaccine Trials Network (HVTN) study, you will be given a copy of this document in one of these languages, depending on your preference.
 The wording of the document that you receive may be slightly different from the wording below.

-- Have all known information, including potential risks and benefits of trial participation, presented to you in a way in which you can understand.
+- Have all known information, including potential risks and benefits of study participation, presented to you in a way you can understand.
 You will be told about any new information learned during the course of the study.

 - Refuse to join the study or decide to leave the study at any time.
 You can also refuse to join any follow-up studies you are told about.
 You will not lose any of the rights referred to in this document if you refuse to join the study or leave the study.

 - A discrimination-free study environment.
 Your personal choices, values, beliefs, and cultural context will be respected by the people running the study.